yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 TODO_NIV - Change to internal link when available.
 {% endcomment %}

-The Grid Service Agent (GSA) acts as a process manager that can spawn and manage Service Grid processes (Operating System level processes) such as [Grid Service Manager](http://wiki.gigaspaces.com/wiki/display/XAP95/The+Grid+Service+Manager) and [Grid Service Container|XAP95:The Grid Service Container].
+The Grid Service Agent (GSA) acts as a process manager that can spawn and manage Service Grid processes (Operating System level processes) such as [Grid Service Manager](http://wiki.gigaspaces.com/wiki/display/XAP95/The+Grid+Service+Manager) and [Grid Service Container](http://wiki.gigaspaces.com/wiki/display/XAP95/The+Grid+Service+Container).

 Usually, a single GSA is run per machine.
 The GSA allows to spawn [Grid Service Managers](#gsm), [Grid Service Containers](#gsc), and other processes.
 Once a process is spawned, the GSA assigns a unique id for it and manages its life cycle.
 The GSA will restart the process if it exits abnormally (exit code different than 0), or if a specific console output has been encountered (for example, OutOfMemoryError).